jandrieu1/GetCleanDataRunAnalysis/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The underlying dataset used for this project can be found at the link below:

+**(NOTE: the run_analysis.R script includes code that will download and unzip the file)**

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip